x-extends/xe-ajax/README.en-US.md

 import XEAjax from 'xe-ajax'

 // Create a controller.
-const controller = new XEAjax.AbortController()
+// If the current environment supports AbortController, native AbortController is used let controller = new XEAjax.AbortController() // let controller = new AbortController()
 // get signal
-const signal = controller.signal
+let signal = controller.signal
 // Associate the signal and controller with the fetch request.
 XEAjax.fetchGet('/api/user/list', {id: 1}, {signal}).then(response => {
   // finish